-- User-provided equipment includes the SBC, micro-SD card, attached USB-3 hard drive with at least 4 TB capacity (QQQQ need to determine required speed), GbE switch, Internet connectivity with user-configurable router, ability to burn image to micro-SD card - The Local Host will be on a local network behind a router and not exposed to the public Internet (i.e., it does not require a built-in firewall, but compatible Linux versions generally contain one) - The user will provide a workstation (i.e. a HDMI compatible monitor, keyboard, and mouse) either directly connected to the Local Host or on another PC on the same network as the TangerineSDR - Dependencies for the DE/FPGA documented elsewhere
+- User-provided equipment includes the SBC, micro-SD card, attached USB-3 hard drive with at least 4 TB capacity (QQQQ need to determine required speed), GbE switch, Internet connectivity with user-configurable router, ability to burn image to micro-SD card - The Local Host will be on a local network behind a router and not exposed to the public Internet (i.e., it does not require a built-in firewall, but compatible Linux versions generally contain one); even so, restrict communication and system accessibility to the minimum necessary ports. - The user will provide a workstation (i.e. a HDMI compatible monitor, keyboard, and mouse) either directly connected to the Local Host or on another PC on the same network as the TangerineSDR - Dependencies for the DE/FPGA documented elsewhere - The system will be in a fixed location (not mobile); the user will enter the station's lar-long and elevation which will remain fixed until the user again updates this.